PFRman/bpkp/README.md

 ### How it works
 #### 1. Recognize cursor position
-To find out, which part of the query so far
-For the suggestions, only the part until the error is used.
+In order to give helpful suggestions, one needs to distinguish between the prefix of the actual query and the prefix of the currently seeked token.
+This separating position is either the position of the lexing error, or the last whitespace (or, more generally, word boundary).
+To gather the syntactic and semantic context, only the part until the separating position is used and then filtered by the typed prefix.

 #### 2. Next token suggestion
 The parsing table (which tells the parser what to do next) holds the information on which tokens